smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 #### Programming Style

-Lastly when writting SQL, programming style goes a long way to readability.
+Lastly when writing SQL, programming style goes a long way to readability.

 1. Choose a more verbose solution over a concise solution where the intent of the SQL statement is more clear when possible.
-2. Understand the SQL language and its various functions, such as lag, lead, first_value, LAST_VALUE and how to window.
+2. Understand the SQL language and its various functions, such as LAG, LEAD, FIRST_VALUE, LAST_VALUE, etc. and how to perform windowing.
-3. Understand the relation between the data, especially heirarchial data.
-I often see bad implementations of heirarchial data structures.
+3. Understand the relation between the data, especially hierarchical data.
+I often see bad implementations of hierarchical data structures.
 4. Just because you can, doesn't mean you should.
-For example, don't use a table variable if uneeded.
+For example, don't use a table variable if unneeded.
 5. Write well formatted code.
-Im partial to keywords in UPPER case, column names in CamelCase, and my glyphs all spaces with nice whitspacing.
+I’m partial to keywords in UPPER case, column names in CamelCase, and my glyphs all spaces with nice white spacing.

 -------------------------------------------------